 - FHA loan.
 FHA loans are backed by the Federal Housing Administration.
 Lenient lending criteria such as qualifying credit scores as low as 580 and low down payment options of just 3.5% make this program a popular option for first-time home buyers.

 - VA loan.
 Backed by the US Department of Veterans Affairs, VA loans are designed for veterans, service members and qualifying family members.
 VA loans offer no-down-payment options, no prepayment penalties and no insurance premiums for qualifying members.

 - USDA loan.
 The US Department of Agriculture mortgage program was designed for low to medium income borrowers looking to purchase a home in a rural area.
 There’s no down payment needed for USDA loans, but borrowers may need to invest in private mortgage insurance (PMI).

-For larger loan amounts, nonconforming jumbo loans typically offer funding of up to $3 million, but have stricter eligibility criteria and higher rates.
+Conventional loans offer both fixed- and adjustable-rate terms to help you finance the purchase of your home.
+But they also have stricter lending criteria than government-backed loans.
 Find out more about mortgages and if a conventional loan is for you.